Unit 20 - Sentinel downloader¶

 ...

-By default the module returns products for the last 60 days.
+By default the tool returns scenes for the last 60 days.
 Let’s change the search period setting start and end options.
 To be sure that our AOI is fully covered by a Sentinel product we also set area_relation option.
-We will also limit products by clouds coverage percentage threshold
+We will also limit scenes by clouds coverage percentage threshold

 i.sentinel.download -l map=jena_boundary producttype=S2MSI2A settings=sentinel.txt \